fsantanna/pingus/ceu/README.md

-This is a very different question, because resource freeing has observable consequences beyond performance and memory consumption - unlike garbage collection, which is justified by the realization that if you don't have any pointers to a value in memory, then it can simply dissapear (or not) without observable consequences.
+This is a very different question, because resource freeing has observable consequences beyond performance and memory consumption - unlike garbage collection, which is justified by the realization that if you do not have any pointers to a value in memory, then it can simply dissapear (or not) without observable consequences.

 For example, if you have a file handle open for writing, then other applications can't open that file.
-You want such resource usage to be clear and deterministic, so that files don't just remain open for a random duration depending on the garbage collector's internals.
+You want such resource usage to be clear and deterministic, so that files do not just remain open for a random duration depending on the garbage collector's internals.

 In general, I would not advocate garbage collection of OS resources or any other thing requiring explicit cleanup.
 For example, I think that Java/C# finalizers are a misguided idea, because they have observable, nondeterministic consequences.
 That is exactly the sort of feature a high-level, secure language should avoid.
 The bizarre finalization state diagrams for those languages should be enough to indicate that something is wrong here!